Making caramel liqueur from scratch is easier than you think! Simply follow this recipe and enjoy it with your family and friends this Holiday season.

 - This easy liqueur recipe can be doubled, tripled,…

-- It is quite strong so I recommend serving it in shot glasses or pour it over ice which will dilute it slightly (unless you drink it fast that is).
+- It is quite strong so I recommend serving it in shot glasses or pouring it over ice which will dilute it slightly (unless you drink it fast that is).

-- You can pour it over pancakes, French Toast, ice cream, add it to your coffee or hot chocolate!
+- You can pour it over pancakes, French toast or ice cream, add it to your coffee or hot chocolate!

 More edible Christmas gift ideas you might like: